Browsing Tag

 Keep photos of all your important documents on your phone.

 Take a photo of your passport and other important documents and keep them on your phone.
 Make color copies of these documents, too.
 Keep one set with you and leave one at home or with a trusted friend or neighbor.
 This will come in handy if your passport is lost or stolen.
-Having a copy with us made replacing my husband’s passport much simpler when it was stolen in London.
+Having a copy with us made replacing my husband’s passport much simpler when it was stolen in London, both when we filed the mandatory police report and at the US Embassy.

 London is a fascinating city but getting a passport stolen there wasn’t fun.
 If this happens to you, file a police report before you go to the US Embassy.

-If you have replacement photos taken for your new passport abroad, be sure to get them correctly sized to meet US passport requirements.
-Most European countries use a different size than we do.
-We had to go back for photos a second time, which was costly and time consuming.
+Be sure to have replacement photos correctly sized to meet US passport requirements.
+Most European countries use a different size than the US does.
+It was costly and time consuming to go back for photos a second time.

 Sometimes GPS doesn’t work.
 Bring paper maps, just in case!

 We use Google Maps everywhere.
-GPS is usually reliable, but there have been instances when it is not, or we cannot access the maps we thought we downloaded.
-The time we were looking for our friend’s winery outside Lisbon and wound up facing down a tractor barreling towards us down a dirt tract GPS sent us on is one of many examples.
+GPS is usually reliable, but there have been instances when it is not, or we cannot access maps we thought we downloaded.
+We wound up facing down a tractor barreling towards us on a dirt tract while looking for our friend’s winery outside Lisbon.
 Bring paper maps as a backup.

 Amazon and American Automobile Association (AAA) are good sources.
 We like the detailed Michelin maps which show even the smallest backroads.
 Be sure to pack a car charger and a phone holder along with those maps!